DARIAH-DE/TopicsExplorer/README.md

 2. Extract the content of the archive.
 3. Run the app by double-clicking the file `DARIAH Topics Explorer`.

-You can also use the source code:
+You can also use the source code (if you are no Windows user):

 1. Go to the [release-section](https://github.com/DARIAH-DE/TopicsExplorer/releases/latest) and download the **source code** as ZIP archive.
 2. Unzip the archive, e.g. using `unzip` via the command-line.